 All scanning was performed on a Magnetom whole-body 7T MRI scanner (Siemens, Erlangen, Germany).
 Using a 10cm 1H transmit/receive loop (Rapid Biomedical, Rimpar, Germany), localisers were acquired with 3-lead ECG gating in the main cardiac orientations (37), and subject-specific B0-shimming was performed ensuring coverage of the whole heart (39).
 Localisers were acquired at the end of expiration making contamination of the voxel of interest by sub diaphragmatic structures during our free breathing MRS protocols highly unlikely.
 With the participant asked to remain as still as possible the table was moved out and the 1H coil was then removed and swapped for a 16-element array 31P coil (Rapid Biomedical, Rimpar, Germany).
 This comprised a rigid 27 x 28 cm2 transmit 31P element, combined with a flexible set of 16 receive elements (size 8 x 5.5 cm2, arranged in a 4 x 4 grid).
 31P-FLASH localisers were acquired from five fiducial markers mounted on the coil to determine the coil position, and a set of non-localised inversion recovery free induction decay scans (IR-FIDs) were acquired for each participant.
 Using these, the coil B1+ map was calculated using the Biot-Savart Law to estimate the required power to provide a 900 flip angle in the STEAM voxel placed over the cardiac septum.
 The unavoidable B1+ inhomogeneity of a surface transmitter leaves residual 20-30% variation in flip angle across the STEAM voxel.
 This approach for MRS calibration at 7T was previously described (40)

 First, PCr/γ-ATP ratio was measured using a ultra-short-echo-time chemical shift imaging (UTE-CSI) pulse sequence with TR of 2.2s, run at rest with free breathing, acquisition weighting (matrix size 8 × 16 × 6), and zero-filled to 8 × 16 × 8 for reconstruction.
 The nominal voxel size was 25 × 15 × 33mm3.
 Excitation was with a shaped pulse centred at +300Hz relative to PCr [21].
 The CSI orientation was cardiac short axis in-plane rotated so the phase encoding direction with the highest resolution was in the anterior-posterior direction to minimise skeletal muscle contamination.
-Next, ECG-triggered, free-breathing STEAM-31P-MRS spectra were acquired with shot-to-shot interleaving of acquisitions centred: (a) on PCr (0ppm, TM=7ms, figure a, ‘PCr interleaf’) and (b) on Pi (4.8ppm, TM=60ms, figure b, ‘Pi interleaf’).
+Next, ECG-triggered, free-breathing STEAM-31P-MRS spectra were acquired with shot-to-shot interleaving of acquisitions centred: (a) on PCr (0ppm, TM=7ms, figure 3a, ‘PCr interleaf’) and (b) on Pi (4.8ppm, TM=60ms, figure 3b, ‘Pi interleaf’).
 A TR of 3s was used, with the first pulse of the next acquisition delivered on the subsequent R wave.
 This meant the effective TR for each metabolite was 2 x (TR plus an inter-trigger delay time) ≈ 7s.
 128 averages were acquired, with scans typically lasting 14 min.
 The long effective TR ensured 80-90% recovery of magnetization between consecutive excitations, improving the detectability of static spins with long T1, such as cardiac Pi (32).
-Our STEAM-31P-MRS voxel placement (figure c /d) ensured maximal septal coverage and minimal skeletal muscle contamination.
+Our STEAM-31P-MRS voxel placement (figure 3c /3d) ensured maximal septal coverage and minimal skeletal muscle contamination.
 Voxel size for STEAM was adjusted slightly between subjects (58±12 mL).

 Dobutamine Infusion protocol including 31P-STEAM MRS